Nigeria's Bola Tinubu declared winner of presidential vote

-ABUJA, Nigeria (AP) — Ruling party candidate Bola Tinubu was declared winner of Nigeria's presidential election early Wednesday, with the two leading opposition candidates already demanding a revote in Africa's most populous nation.
+ABUJA, Nigeria (AP) — Ruling party candidate Bola Tinubu was declared winner of Nigeria's presidential election early Wednesday and soon after thanked his supporters and appealed to his rivals who are already demanding a revote in Africa's most populous nation.

-Election officials' overnight announcement was likely to lead to a court challenge by his main opponents Atiku Abubakar and Peter Obi.
+The announcement by election officials overnight was likely to lead to a court challenge by the second- and third-highest finishers in the weekend vote, Atiku Abubakar and Peter Obi.
 Abubakar also finished second in the last vote in 2019, then appealed those results before his lawsuit ultimately was dismissed.

-On Tuesday, the two leading opposition parties had demanded a revote, saying that delays in uploading election results had made room for irregularities.
-The ruling All Progressives Congress party urged the opposition to accept defeat and not cause trouble.
+Tinubu's ruling All Progressives Congress party urged the opposition to accept defeat Tuesday and not cause trouble after they had demanded a revote saying that delays in uploading election results had made room for irregularities.

 Tinubu received 37% of the vote, or nearly 8.8 million, while main opposition candidate Abubakar won 29% with almost 7 million.
 Third-place finisher Obi took 25% with about 6.1 million, according to the results announced on live television by the Independent National Electoral Commission.

-Tinubu "having satisfied the requirements of the law, is hereby declared the winner and is returned elected,” said the country’s election chief, Mahmood Yakubu.
+The president-elect thanked his supporters in the capital, Abuja, after his victory was announced and struck a reconciliatory tone in a message directed at his political adversaries.

+“I take this opportunity to appeal to my fellow contestants to let us team up together," Tinubu said.
+“It is the only nation we have.
+It is one country and we must build together.”

-The announcement came after 4 a.m., but celebrations already had started late Tuesday at the ruling party’s national secretariat where Tinubu’s supporters had gathered in anticipation of his victory.
+The announcement of his victory came after 4 a.m., but celebrations already had started late Tuesday at the ruling party’s national secretariat where Tinubu’s supporters had gathered in anticipation of his victory.

 “None of the others matches his record!” said Babafemi Akin as he chatted excitedly about the prospects of a Tinubu administration.
 “I am sure he will do well.”